This is the multi-page printable view of this section. Click here to print.

 3. Sense will eventually detect and load the new xml file, but it might take a while (minutes).
 Restarting the Qlik Sense Scheduler Windows service will make the changes take effect immediately.

-Forwarding task reload events to Butler
+Forwarding reload task events to Butler

 Here’s the XML that should go into C:\ProgramData\Qlik\Sense\Scheduler\LocalLogConfig.xml to enable the various kinds of Butler task reload alerts.